gastrofix-gmbh/pytest-failed-to-verify/README.rst

 Known issues
 ------------

-due to the similarity it does not work well together with pytest-rerunfailures, the functionality of pytest-rerunfailures is also working with this plugin tho.
+Because of the similarity it does not work well together with pytest-rerunfailures.
+If you still need to be able to rerun the complete test on case of an error you can do this as well using this plugin.

 Contributing